Reaching a Consensus in Predictive Loops: A model of peer-platform co-influence

-Then, given the initial opinion $\xv_\mathrm{init}^{(t)}$, we assume peer dynamics follow the Friedkin-Johnsen model, as detailed in Equation~\eqref{eq:FJ}.
+Then, given the initial opinion $\xv_\mathrm{init}^{(t)}$, we assume peer dynamics follow the FJ model, as detailed in Equation~\ref{eq:FJ}.
 This means, individuals repeatedly adjust their opinion based on the opinion expressed by their neighbors in the graph, where $\alpha_i$ encodes individual $i$'s susceptibility to peer influence.
-For $\alpha_i=0$ individual $i$ does not change their opinion during peer interactions.
-The number of peer interaction steps $K$ performed in each instance is a free parameter in our model.
+For $\alpha_i=0$, individual $i$ does not change their opinion during peer interactions.
+The number of peer interaction steps $K$ performed in each instance is a parameter of our model.
+For $K=\infty$ we let the FJ dynamics evolve until an equilibrium is reached.

-For the digital platform, we let them observe expressed opinions after $K$ steps of peer interaction.
-For each instance $t$ we denote this observed state of opinions as
+The digital platform then observes the resulting expressed opinions.
+For each instance $t$ we denote this observed state of opinions after $K$ interaction steps as

-Observations of $\xv_\mathrm{ex}^{(t)}$ then form the basis for the platform to retrain their predictive model; they determine predictions deployed by the platform at time step $t+1$.
+Observations of $\xv_\mathrm{ex}^{(t)}$ are then collected into a dataset and form the basis for the platform to retrain their predictive model.
+Thus, observations from time step $t$ determine predictions deployed by the platform at time step $t+1$.
 To indicate that a learning algorithm is involved in this step, we write

 The algorithm $\mathrm{Algo}(\cdot)$ maps observations to predictions.
 It serves a flexible placeholder for the platform's learning algorithm and we will discuss specific instantiations in the following sections.
 Think of the argument $\xv$ as the variable that the platform observes, which is simultaneously the target of prediction.
-For this prediction task the platform might gather additional meta-data about individuals to train a parametric prediction model and potentially extrapolate data to unseen individuals.
-Similarly, they might only be able to observe noisy measurements.
-Factors like these can constrain the algorithms a platform is able to implement.
-However, we are not exposing these additional complexities for outlining our model for how peer and platform influence interplay.

-Our concrete model for this peer-platform co-influence on the evolution of opinions is summarized in Algorithm~\ref{alg:retrainMain}.
+What is implicit in our notation is that the platform might have access to additional meta-data about individuals to train a parametric prediction model to predict opinions.
+For our theoretical analysis we assume platforms can fully observe opinions, which constitute the target variable in our prediction task.
+Practical challenges of estimation and measurement are left for future work.
+Below we provide an real-world example to motivate our framework.